psidewalk/Vue_Node/README.md

 The "Sec8_Task7.zip" is an evolution of this and is another task of the course, the Task 7 of Section 8, completed, without the "node_modules" folder, for obvious reason.
 And I considered "another project" here in Git.
 Click on the option "Projects" below "psidewalk/Vue_Node" to see a resumed description of the task.

-I'm not a Vue expert yet, but if I can help anybody, no problem. <pcsidewalk@gmail.com>.
+I'm not a Vue expert, yet, but if I can help anybody, no problem. <pcsidewalk@gmail.com>.
 (Obs: I'm brasilian.
 Sorry for eventual doubts, if you send an e-mail to me in English).